-The prostate is a male reproductive gland that produces the fluid that carries sperm during ejaculation.
-It surrounds the urethra, the tube through which urine passes out of the body.
+The prostate is a gland that produces the fluid that carries sperm during ejaculation.
+The prostate gland surrounds the urethra, the tube through which urine passes out of the body.

 An enlarged prostate means the gland has grown bigger.
 Prostate enlargement happens to almost all men as they get older.
-As the gland grows, it can press on the urethra and cause urination and bladder problems.

-BPH; Benign prostatic hypertrophy (hyperplasia); Prostate - enlarged
+BPH; Benign prostatic hyperplasia (hypertrophy); Prostate - enlarged

 The actual cause of prostate enlargement is unknown.
-Factors linked to aging and the testicles themselves may play a role in the growth of the gland.
+Factors linked to aging and changes in the cells of the testicles may have a role in the growth of the gland, as well as testosterone levels.
 Men who have had their testicles removed at a young age (for example, as a result of testicular cancer) do not develop BPH.

-Similarly, if the testicles are removed after a man develops BPH, the prostate begins to shrink in size.
+Also, if the testicles are removed after a man develops BPH, the prostate begins to shrink in size.